Indie Lee Whipped Body Butter Review

 Review

-Highly moisturizing: Indie Lee Whipped Body Butter has a moisturizing rating of 6.6 out of 10.
+According to CreamScan analysis, Indie Lee Whipped Body Butter is highly moisturizing, with a moisturizing rating of 6.6 out of 10.

 Is it more humectant or occlusive?
 Significantly more occlusive.
 It has a moderate humectancy of 3.1 out of 10 and a maximum occlusivity of 10 out of 10, primarily due to the high content of Carthamus Tinctorius (Safflower) Seed Oil (est. ≈11.0%) and Caprylic/Capric Triglyceride (est. ≈6.0%).